xuanngo2001/cust-live-deb/README.md

 # Custom Live Debian System
 `cust-live-deb` will boot from USB key and load the whole Debian operating system on RAM.
 Hence, everything is run from memory.

-* It does include tools to customize(remaster) itself to add new applications.
+* It does include tools to customize itself to add new applications.
 See [Menu->User Manua->Remaster live system](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).
 * It also allows changes to persist on your hard drives.
 See [Menu->User Manual->Persistence](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).

 # Screenshots